victoni/Bug-Bounty-Scripts/README.md

 ``Use: python3 ids.py [all possible characters in an ID value] [length of the ID value string]``

+googlDorks.md: A list of Google Dorks to use for bug bounty hunting

 Featured tools:
 * [httprobe](https://github.com/tomnomnom/httprobe)
 * [waybackurls](https://github.com/tomnomnom/waybackurls)